scrapy/scurl/README.md

 # SCURL

 ## About SCURL

+First of all, we give special thanks to urlparse4 for being the repo that this library is based on and gurl-cython for being the inspiration library for this project!

 Scurl is a library that is meant to replace some functions in urllib, such as urlparse, urlsplit and urljoin.
 It is built using the Chromium urlparse source, called GURL and Cython wrapper.